EricaLinaG/Emacsn/README.md

 It is only necessary for the Emacsn to re-link to your ~/.emacs-profiles.el in order to work. `init` creates an Emacsn with nothing but a vanilla __gnu__ profile, along with __test__ but without his friends __dev__ and __stable__.
+It then links to _~/.emacs-profiles.el_ to become the active Emacsn that Chemacs sees.

     `make init`

-This will also initialize a new .emacs-profiles.el and link it.

 Each Emacsn keeps its Chemacs profiles locally and links _~/.emacs-profiles.el_ to the one located here.
 This makes it super easy to switch to a different Emacsn.
-When you are ready `make relink-profiles` re-links the current Emacsn.
+When you are ready `make re-link` re-links the current Emacsn.

-    `make relink-profiles`
+    `make re-link`

 ## Emacs configurations